elliotwaite/laminarflow/README.md

 When a batch of SequenceExamples is created, any sequences that are shorter than the longest sequence will be padded with zeros.

 The length of each sequence will be extracted from the data as one of the steps in the input pipeline when reading from the dataset.
-The lengths of the sequences will be made available as one of the feature values passing into the model_fn, `features['lengths']`.
+The lengths of the sequences will be made available as one of the feature values passed into the model_fn, `features['lengths']`.
 It will be a batch size length list of ints, that are the lengths of each of the sequences in the batch before that sequence was possibly padded with zeros.